 Blocos are massive street parties featuring parades, music, and dancing.
 From dusk until dawn, hundreds of blocos take place across the city.
 Typically, these parties begin up to a month before Carnaval and continue for weeks afterward.

 During Carnaval, millions of people take to the streets of Rio every day and turn the city into one giant party.
-Batucadas bands play their percussion-heavy style kind of samba.
+Batucadas bands play their percussion-heavy style of samba.
 Music thumps across Rio like a heartbeat.
 Samba isn’t restricted to the streets, either—Rio’s beaches have a party-like atmosphere year-round, but they really heat up during Carnaval.

 Are you excited for your next Azamara voyage?